EdFuentetaja/EdFuentetaja.github.io/_posts/2023-02-03-l_and_r_explanation.markdown

 title:  "L&R frequency estimation (I)"
 date:   2023-02-03 00:00:00 +0800
 categories: SDR
-excerpt: "A better explanation on how this classical method does the job."
+excerpt: "An explanation on how this classical method does the job."
 header:
   image: "pisa_cropped_c.jpg"
 ---